Thanks for joining us! Who’s ready to dig deeper into Lavender?

 Unless otherwise noted, the information provided comes from the appropriate product pages at Witchy Gypsy Oils.
 Please visit these pages by clicking on the pictures for more details and ordering information.

 Be sure to scroll all the way to the bottom to find recipes, DIY videos, and a special invitation to Witchy Gypsy Oils.
+To learn more about lavender the herb, click HERE.

 Can we just pause for a minute before we even get started today?
 I’m serious.
 We’re all friends, right?